centminmod/centminmod-digitalocean-marketplace/packer/readme.md

 > SUMMARY: CVE-2017-5753:OK CVE-2017-5715:OK CVE-2017-5754:OK CVE-2018-3640:KO CVE-2018-3639:KO CVE-2018-3615:OK CVE-2018-3620:OK CVE-2018-3646:OK

-Need more detailed information about mitigation options?
-Use --explain A false sense of security is worse than no security at all, see --disclaimer
+A false sense of security is worse than no security at all, see --disclaimer
 ```